jonoliver/dotfiles/README.md

 The `/custom` directory is used to override the default oh-my-zsh functionality.
 Any configuration files added to this directory with a `.zsh` extension will automtically be loaded when the Terminal is started.
 More information can be found in the [oh-my-zsh README](https://github.com/robbyrussell/oh-my-zsh#customization).

 #####Environment
 [`env.zsh`](https://github.com/jonoliver/dotfiles/blob/master/custom/env.zsh) contains configuration settings related to environment and theme.
 You can modify this file to change how your Terminal looks and acts based on your environment.
-For example, you can set different editors based on whether running a local or remote SSH session.

 You can also define functions to change these settings based on the type of coding environment you are working in.
 For example, running `rubyenv` will customize the Terminal for a Ruby environment, changing your editor and displaying the Ruby version in the prompt (if running RVM or rbenv).
 Running `defaultenv` will restore the original default settings.